bytewvr/blog/_posts/2023-01-20-Singleton design pattern.md

 [   __new__(): 10] <__main__.myClass object at 0x7fd9417cb6d0>
 [  __init__():  3] Init - <class '__main__.myClass'>
 ```
 We can prevent running `__init__` twice by placing another variable after initialization - easy enough.
-At this point I thought I was done, however something peculiar happened ones I started using these singletons in objects that made us of signals   `pyqtSignals`.
-Here I added functionality to emit signals from the class and after creating two instances of my singleton class I emitted a signal from both references.
+At this point I thought I was done, however something peculiar happened once I started using these singletons in objects that made use of signals   `pyqtSignals`.
+Here I added functionality to emit signals from the class and after creating two instances of my singleton class.
 ```python
 from PyQt5.QtCore import QObject, pyqtSignal